Home

 One common thing with the deployment of both Slack and Skype is that the overall project can be broken down into small and manageable phases, and an easy transition from one stage to another.
 It is important to remember that both these tools require three basic components for effective deployment: people, process, and technology.

-An admin can decide whether they should make the Skype app available to all the users.
+An admin can decide whether they should make the Skype app available to all users.

 Onboarding with admin and team members on Slack can be done in eight simple steps, including: